Navashakthi Vaibhava: Plot

-Vishnu & Saubhagya are a devout couple, who wish for a child.
-They make a vow of visiting the Navashakti Temples (nine temples dedicated to goddess Adi Parashakti in Karnataka) for obtaining offspring.
+In Bengaluru, Vishnu & Saubhagya are a devout couple, who wish for a child.
+They make a vow to visit the Navashakti Temples (nine temples dedicated to goddess Adi Parashakti in Karnataka) to obtain offspring.
 Soon, they have 2 children, Prasad & Devi.
-Vishnu and Saubhagya also become rich & arrogant, forgetting their vow.
-Their jealous relatives try to kill Devi and Prasad to illegally obtain all of Vishnu's wealth.
+The snake goddess Nagadevi teaches the children music and dance and with the money made from the children's performances, Vishnu and Saubhagya also become rich & arrogant, forgetting their vow.
+Their jealous relatives try to kill Devi and Prasad to illegally obtain all of Vishnu's wealth, but one pair of relatives is supportive of Vishnu and his family.
 Though the children survive, they lose their ability to speak, & become very weak.
 The couple is then reminded of their long-forgotten vow, & they resolve to complete it.
 The jealous relatives insist on accompanying them.
 Vishnu and Saubhagya decide to take the fire of the nine temples home in nine lamps.

 First, they begin by visiting the Chamundeshwari Temple in Mysuru.
 Since the temple is on the Chamundi Hills, Vishnu and Saubhagya make a vow that if they manage to carry Devi and Prasad and climb the long staircase to the top, their wishes will be fulfilled.
 The relatives arrive by palanquin, laughing at the couple all the while.
 The merciful goddess Chamundeshwari arrives as a little girl and blesses the couple by making Devi and Prasad walk up the stairs, thus reducing Vishnu and Saubhagya's burden.
 The couple worships the goddess, takes the fire, and lights the first lamp with permission from the girl.

 Secondly, they visit the Durga Parameshwari Temple in Kateel.
-While their parents are away at the temple, the relatives, headed by the children's grandmother, the mastermind, give Devi and Prasad, coconut water to drink, Unknown to them, the coconut water was laced with poison.
+While their parents are away at the temple, the relatives, headed by the children's grandmother, the mastermind, give Devi and Prasad, coconut water to drink, Unknown to them, the coconut water was laced with venom.
 The children fall unconscious and their parents are horrified when they return.
-They pray to goddess Durga Parameshwari and the goddess appears in the form of a woman and heals the children.
+They pray to goddess Durga Parameshwari and the goddess appears in the form of a woman and heals the children with Nagadevi's help.
 After thanking her, the couple then asks her for the fire from one of the lamps at the temple.
 The goddess agrees and she lights the lamp and gives it to them.
 While Vishnu circumambulates the temple holding the lamp on his head, the following relatives try to blow the flame out, but the goddess blows them in one breath and sends bees to bite them.